synzen/MonitoRSS/services/backend-api/client/docs/adr/001-architecture-characteristics.md

 - ADR-002 (folder model) is justified by *maintainability* — make the home for new code obvious.
 - ADR-003 (state ownership) is justified by *maintainability* + *a11y* (URL state survives reloads, supports deep linking and sharing).
 - ADR-004 (destination extensibility) is justified by *extensibility* with an explicit "don't pay cost now" trade-off.
-- ADR-005 (team scoping) is justified by *extensibility* with the same trade-off.
+- ADR-005 (workspace scoping) is justified by *extensibility* with the same trade-off.
 - ADR-006 (fitness functions) is justified by *maintainability* — automated enforcement of decisions that would otherwise rot under a solo maintainer.

 ## Alternatives considered

-- **Top-3 as: performance, maintainability, a11y.** Rejected because the user's roadmap (destinations + teams) makes extensibility a near-term consideration, while performance is "good enough" via the existing Vite + React Query setup.
+- **Top-3 as: performance, maintainability, a11y.** Rejected because the user's roadmap (destinations + workspaces) makes extensibility a near-term consideration, while performance is "good enough" via the existing Vite + React Query setup.
 - **Top-3 as: testability, maintainability, a11y.** Testability was strong (MSW + dev-mockapi flags, vitest, react-testing-library) but is well-served as a *consequence* of maintainability, not a peer.
 The consistent form/mutation/invalidation pattern makes testing structurally easy.
 - **More than 3 characteristics.** Explicitly rejected by Richards/Ford and by the maintainer.
 Picking more is picking none.